redpanda-data/connect/website/docs/components/processors/jq.md

 </Tabs>

 :::note Try out Bloblang
-For better performance and improved capabilities try out native Benthos mapping with the [bloblang processor](/docs/components/processors/bloblang).
+For better performance and improved capabilities try out native Benthos mapping with the [`mapping` processor](/docs/components/processors/mapping).
 :::

 The provided query is executed on each message, targeting either the contents